siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u_0 + u_0 = 2u_0.
 $$

+So destructive overlap does not create a contradiction and does not prove that no real overlap region is possible.
+It proves only that an everywhere-dark joined branch cannot itself be the full recovery geometry.
+If a finite overlap region produced zero joined readout and no redirected or re-separated exit, that region would act as a sink and would therefore be forbidden.

-So destructive overlap does not produce a hidden `4u_0`.
-It removes the joined branch and preserves the original pair budget.
-To obtain a fresh `4u_0` readout, the transport must undergo a new constructive recombination into one branch.
+To obtain a fresh `4u_0` readout after destructive overlap, the transport must undergo a new constructive recombination into one branch.

 ## What the square law does and does not do